Related Topics

 Superfoods are not a distinct food category on their own.
 Rather, this heroic-sounding name simply describes whole, minimally processed foods that are nutrient dense.
 Generally, superfoods contain healthy fats, vitamins, minerals, antioxidants, and other compounds found to promote good health and prevent illness and disease.
 While most are plant-based, certain fish and dairy products may also be considered superfoods.

-What superfoods should seniors eat?
-No single superfood provides all the nutrition older adults need.
-That's why, if you’re caring for a loved one, you’ll want to encourage them to eat a wide variety of nutritious foods daily.
+What superfoods should older adults eat?
+No single superfood provides all the nutrition we need.
+That's why it’s important to eat a wide variety of nutritious foods daily.

-What foods are considered superfoods?
-There are many—but here are some superfood rockstars known to contribute to healthy aging.
+There are many foods that are considered superfoods.
+But here are some rockstars known to contribute to healthy aging.

 1. Dark leafy greens

 Dark-colored leafy greens like kale and spinach are rich in carotenoids, which have been shown to protect the eyes against oxidative damage.
 Spinach is also loaded with vitamins A and C, which help protect the heart and moderate blood pressure levels.
 Vitamin K is another leafy-green nutrient, found to play a major role in preventing osteoporosis.
-Leafy greens are delicious in a salad, in a sandwich, or sautéed with a splash of healthy oil.
+Leafy greens are delicious in a salad, in a sandwich, or sautéed with a splash of healthy oil (like olive oil).

 2. Cruciferous vegetables